Lack of public speaking confidence, whether with peers or strangers, is considered a social anxiety disorder.

-Try to think of people that tell you they love public speaking.
-Likely you can’t come up with many.
-Usually people’s first reaction when the subject of public speaking comes up is they’d rather not speak at events and they describe the unexplainable surge of fear they feel when the thought of having to present is on the horizon.
+Try to think of people who would tell you that they love public speaking.
+Likely you can’t come up many names.
+Usually, someone’s first reaction when the subject of public speaking comes up is they’d rather not.
+They’ll tell you about the unexplainable surge of fear they feel when they even just think about giving a presentation.

-If you’re the one of many who declines speaking opportunities or have sleepless nights before your time to take the stage it’s fair to say that public speaking is not your favourite thing to do either.
+If you’re the one of many people who declines speaking opportunities (or have sleepless nights before your time to take the stage) then I think it’s fair to say that public speaking is not your favourite thing to do either.

 What is Public Speaking Confidence?